shujaurrahman/ai.shujaurrahman/README.md

 ## Overview

-The **AI Chat API** is hosted at [ai.shujaurrahman.me](https://ai.shujaurrahman.me) and is focused on creating an interactive chat experience for users seeking information about Shujaur Rahman's work and expertise.
+The **AI Chat ** is hosted at [ai.shujaurrahman.me](https://ai.shujaurrahman.me) and is focused on creating an interactive chat experience for users seeking information about Shujaur Rahman's work and expertise.
 The API employs a custom context defined in a JSON file to ensure the AI's responses are relevant and meaningful.

 ## Purpose